Cem Catbas, Artistic Director

 Mariana Gatto Duran Ballet, Variations, and Flamenco (Guest Faculty)

-Mariana is a classically trained Ballet dancer, an internationally trained Flamenco dancer, is very excited to perform with Edwin Aparicio Company’s premiere of Salvador at Gala Hispanic Theatre.
+Ms. Mariana is a classically trained Ballet dancer, an internationally trained Flamenco dancer, is very excited to perform with Edwin Aparicio Company’s premiere of Salvador at Gala Hispanic Theatre.
 Mariana performed in this summer’s hit production of Septime Weber’s Little Mermaid at Imagination Stage.
 In January 2016, she was the Grand Prix recipient of the Vienna International Ballet Competition (VIBE).
 Born Vidin, Bulgaria; grew up Washington, DC and Madrid; she studied flamenco in Washington DC, with Sara Candela, Estella Velez, Ana Martinez, Edwin Aparicio.
 Flamenco workshops: with Manuel Linan, Domingo Ortega, Familia Farruco, Carmela Greco, Jose Maya.
 International training: Amor de Dios & Casa Patas (Madrid), Farruco family (Sevilla), and Albuquerque Flamenco Festival.
 She has performed in many venues including Opera Carmen, Gypsy Kings, Embassy of Spain.
 Mariana studied at Kirov Academy of Ballet and City Dance with Ludmilla Morkovina, Anatoli Kucheruck, Andrea Long, and Stanislav Issaev.
 Mariana has received coaching from renown coaches - Dawei Zhang, Bat Udval, and Fabrice Herrault (NYC).
 Summer training included ABT as National Scholar, Sarasota Cuban Ballet, Ellision Ballet (NYC) & Victor Ullate (Madrid).
 She has danced contemporary pieces choreographed by Andile Ndlovu, Mimmo Miccolis.

 Kira Weaver Ballet, and Modern/Contemporary

-Kira started her dancing at the age of 6 in Lancaster, Pa at Lancaster School of Ballet completing up to Grade VI in Cecchetti.
+Ms. Kira started her dancing at the age of 6 in Lancaster, Pa at Lancaster School of Ballet completing up to Grade VI in Cecchetti.
 Through her years of dancing, she has danced with Barefoot Dance Company, Lancaster Ballet Theater, Laurel Dance Company, and went to numerous East Coast Cecchetti Council Conferences at University of Maryland/College Park.
 With a wide range of ballet, modern, contemporary, character, tap, and jazz, Kira completed her training at Footprints Performing Arts and Morton's Dance Center.
 Her experience in teaching ranges from all ages including ballet, and substitute teaching other genres.
 She was accepted into Goucher College's Dance Program receiving the Henry and Ruth Blaustein Rosenberg 1921 Scholarships in Music, Visual Arts, and Dance.
 Kira's time at Goucher allowed her to dance with Karole Armitage, Adam Houghland, Nicole Haskins, and Durante Verzola.
 She graduated from Goucher receiving a BA in Dance with Biology minor.

 Cierra Vitek Ballet, and Tap